Key Takeaways For Sachse Sidewalk Bond Requirements

 Why is it required to file a bond with the city of Sachse, TX?

-It is because businesses are legally obligated by law and must pay for damages from breaking licensing laws.
-The City of Sachse requires all business owners to post $2,000 in bonds before they can activate their license.
-This shifts the risk onto surety companies that will be liable if there was any damage done as a result of licensure violations.
+It is because businesses are legally obligated to pay for damages resulting from breaking licensing laws.
+The City of Sachse requires all business owners to post a $2,000 bond before they can activate their license.
+This shifts the risk to surety companies, which will be liable for any damage resulting from licensure violations.

 What is the purpose of a sidewalk?

 Sidewalks have many benefits for pedestrians.
-They provide a safe area to walk, increased mobility and accessibility around the city, as well as healthier communities with less smog from cars polluting their lungs.
-With all of these great features it’s no wonder that sidewalks are considered one of America's most valuable civil engineering innovations!
+They provide a safe area to walk, increased mobility and accessibility around the city, and healthier communities with less car pollution in their lungs.
+With all of these great features, it’s no wonder that sidewalks are considered one of America’s most valuable civil engineering innovations!

 Is the sidewalk part of your property in Texas?

-The code addresses sidewalks several times, but doesn't outright say who owns the property.
-However, it says that they're public rights of way under Title 3 section 3.
-So by these definitions: Sidewalks are public property just like streets are a type of “public” or collective space owned and maintained by all citizens in Texas.
+The code addresses sidewalks several times, but doesn’t explicitly state who owns the property.
+However, it says they’re public rights-of-way under Title 3, section 3.
+So, by these definitions, Sidewalks are public property, just as streets are a type of “public” or collective space owned and maintained by all citizens in Texas.

 Do I own the sidewalk in front of my house in Texas?

-It's actually a public right-of-way.
-The owner is responsible for repairs, but ultimately this belongs to citizens.
+It’s actually a public right-of-way.
+The owner is responsible for repairs, but ultimately, this belongs to the citizens.
 Get a Texas Alcoholic Beverage Performance Bond.

 Who owns sidewalks in Texas?